microsoft/GraphEngine/doc/DataAccess/index.md

    StrongLogAhead,

    // Specifies that write-ahead-log should be performed with weak durability.
-   // This option brings better performance, but the durability may be degraded
+   // This option brings better performance, but under certain circumstances
-   // when this option is used.
+   // the log may fail to be persistent, for example, during a power outage
+   // or equipment failure.
    WeakLogAhead
 }
 ```